Battle of Imus: Failed Imus Estate House attack

 Aguinaldo and his men braced themselves for the assault on the estate house with its fortification-like walls providing the friars and civil guards the protection against rebel attack.
 The Spaniards, led by Fray Eduarte were waiting for the rebel assault intending to wait out the reinforcements from Manila.
-Some rebels fired by their number, tried to rush the estate house.
-But an intense volley of gunfire sent them back crippled by a number of casualties.
-Aguinaldo saw the folly and futility of a direct attack.
-He decided on another tack.
-Accompanied by Guillermo Samoy, he crept towards the gate of the estate house intent on prying it open or breaking it down.
-The gate, however, was securely bolted from the inside that the efforts of two proved puny and worthless.
-Samoy died helping Aguinaldo make the break through.
+Some rebels fired by their number, tried to rush the estate house, but they were met with gunfire that sent them back.

 Regrouping

 Aguinaldo regrouped his men and changed tactics.
-He would scour the walls of the estate house for weak points where he could bore a hole and breach it.
-He found the estates house's Achilles heel at the southeast corner where the walls were thinner and therefore more vulnerable.
-Aguinaldo and some of his men tore a hole through the thin walls, crept in and ran straight to the rice warehouses adjoining the estate house where the friars and the civil guards had taken sanctuary and poured petroleum on it.
-Rafael Sabater from Imus applied the torch.
-The unfortunate refugees were unable to stand the thick smoke and raging fire dashing out of the warehouse to captivity.
+Aguinaldo and some of his men tore a hole through the thin walls and ran straight to the rice warehouses adjoining the estate house where the friars and the civil guards had taken sanctuary and poured petroleum on it.
+Rafael Sabater from Imus applied a torch.
+The refugees were unable to stand the thick smoke and raging fire dashing out of the warehouse to captivity.